-After accepting the Bid Cum Application Form, respective intermediary shall capture and upload the relevant application details, including UPI ID, in the electronic bidding system of stock exchange.
-Stock exchange shall share application details including the UPI ID with sponsor bank on a continuous basis, to enable sponsor bank to initiate mandate request on investors for blocking of funds.
-Sponsor bank shall initiate request for blocking of funds through NPCI to investor.
-Investor to accept mandate request for blocking of funds, on his/her mobile application, associated with UPI ID linked bank account.
+For applications After accepting the Bid Cum Application Form, respective intermediary shall capture submitted by and upload the relevant application details, including UPI ID, in the electronic bidding investors to system of stock exchange.
+Stock exchange shall share application details including the intermediaries UPI ID with sponsor bank on a continuous basis, to enable sponsor bank to initiate other than SCSBs mandate request on investors for blocking of funds.
+Sponsor bank shall initiate request with use of UPI for for blocking of funds through NPCI to investor.
+Investor to accept mandate request for payment: blocking of funds, on his/her mobile application, associated with UPI ID linked bank account.